ernie-bernie/Mood-of-the-Room/Alpha/Alpha_Testing_and_Experiments.md

 ### Experiment Notes:
 #### For Tests with No Averaging:
 - For all of the test readings ("calm with slight jitter" test reading, there was a stable and accurate result, with all of the 3 nearest neighbors agreeing on the same mood label
+- However, the distances to the nearest neighbors changed between readings, meaning the input point was moving due to small changes in sensor values
+- This shows that the nearest neighbor voting is enough to handle label noise in the previously stored data, but not the fluctuations in the current sensor readings
+- In scenarios with sudden changes, having no averaging allows the